Gawendz/HTR_dysgraphia/README.md

 # HTR Dysgraphia

-Official repository for the engineering part of a master's thesis on handwritten text recognition (HTR/OCR) for dysgraphia-related handwriting analysis.

 The repository contains the datasets/manifests, model artifacts, notebooks, source code, and result files used in the experiments.
 The work compares three model families:

 - **Qwen3-VL**: multimodal vision-language model evaluated zero-shot and fine-tuned with LoRA,